cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 Outputs:
-- signature, an octet string encoding a compressed signature that compbines all inputs; or INVALID.
+- signature, an octet string encoding a compressed signature that combines all inputs; or INVALID.

 Procedure:
 1. accum = signature_to_point(signature_1)